Briinc3/WoVR-Quest-Community-Patch/ReadMe.md

 Open `realmlist.wtf` using Notepad or another plain-text editor.

-Replace the existing server information with the **current ChromieCraft realmlist**.
+Replace the existing server information with the **current ChromieCraft/Warmane realmlist**.

 Save the file.